 Think about your professional qualifications and list them out first.
-Like training conducted, excellent customer service, ability to manage projects that maybe technical or non-technical, expert in making customized drawing plans, expert in public speaking, supervision of team.
+Like training conducted, excellent customer service, ability to manage projects that may be technical or non-technical, expert in making customized drawing plans, expert in public speaking, supervision of the team.

 - Executive level and Managers – They can speak about their business skills, technical skills, management skills.

-- Fresher or entry level – They should speak about their educational qualification, academic records, skills learnt at institution.
+- Fresher or entry-level – They should speak about their educational qualification, academic records, skills learnt at the institution.

 2. Your passion: